EP413 – Arrowsmith Oil Discovery

-During Q2 CY2015, Norwest successfully completed the EP413 Arrowsmith 3D seismic acquisition survey on behalf of the EP413 Joint Venture.
+In 2015, Norwest successfully completed the EP413 Arrowsmith 3D seismic acquisition survey on behalf of the EP413 Joint Venture.
 The survey was designed to assess the extent of the resource surrounding Arrowsmith-2.
-During Q4 CY2015, the processing of the 3D dataset was completed, including pre-stack depth migration and fracture analysis.
-Final results indicate a substantial improvement in structural definition, providing a greatly improved understanding of the geology within the permit boundaries, and with confirmation that the geology supports ongoing development plans for the permit.
+The processing of the 3D dataset was completed, including pre-stack depth migration and fracture analysis.
+Final results indicate a substantial improvement in structural definition, providing a greatly improved understanding of the geology within the permit boundaries, and with confirmation that the geology supports ongoing development plans for the permit, which covers an area of 508.3km².

 The main formations of interest from the Arrowsmith-2 testing are present throughout the survey area, with the fracture analysis indicating an increased presence of natural fractures to the southern end of the block (Carynginia Formation), meaning increased natural gas flow is likely from this area.
 An unexpected outcome from the 3D seismic survey was the discovery of additional prospectivity in the southern end of the permit, named the Brand Prospect.
 This area is approximately 7.5km south of Arrowsmith-2 on the north-plunging Permian anticline, located on the Arrowsmith-Woodada Permian Terrace.
 This prospect targets tight gas in the Kockatea, Beekeeper, Carynginia, Irwin River Coal Measures and High Cliff Sandstone, with conventional gas possible from the naturally fractured Carynginia.
 On the basis of similarities in structural form and seismic character with that seen further south over the Woodada Gas Field, there is also the potential for stratigraphically trapped conventional gas.